 Silly as it seems, try and fall up rather than down.
 This may mean leaning towards a verge that goes up rather than the edge of a path with drop off.
 Try and look for a softer spot to land.
 It always possible when you have very little time.

 Cue Oasis song playing in my mind now.
 Try and roll with it.
 Rolling into your fall rather than stiffening up and landing awkwardly will help make the fall less painful.
 Go with it.
 If you feel yourself falling awkwardly, rather than trying to prevent a twist, just go with the flow.
 Try and relax when you fall over and try to naturally land rather than tensing.

 The Kit You Need After a Fall

-You’ve fallen over, you are covered in mud, you are bleeding and you feel just generally crap.
+You’ve fallen over, are covered in mud, bleeding and feeling just generally crap.
 You may have even landed in crap.
 Always keep the following in the car:

 - Wet wipes to wipe the worst of the dirt and gravel away as well as cleaning up your hands